 Deadlines to Pay US Taxes

 For US citizens living abroad, if you for any reason owe tax for the last year you will need to pay by April 15th.
-So even if you are living abroad, you will need to file and pay any owed taxes for the 2019 tax year by April 15, 2020, to avoid interest.
+So even if you are living abroad, you will need to file and pay any owed taxes by April 15, 2020, to avoid interest.

 Penalties for Filing After IRS Deadline